beaverbuilder/documentation/beaver-builder/introduction/about-release.md

 ### Outline Panel Improvements

 There is now a search/filter option and Node labels can be added and edited inline.
+Additionally, when the content panel is pinned right, the Outline Panel panel and the content panel are merged so you can still access the content panel tabs to add content instead of switching back and forth.

 ### Subscribe Module